monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 This step requires **normative judgment** - not just technical analysis.

 You must decide:
-- Does this pathway reflect legitimate repayment risk?
+- Does this pathway reflect legitimate risk?
 - Or does it reflect structural or historical bias?

 > | Path                                                  | Possible Classification       | Why?                                                                 |